rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 the system handle latencies and failures of nodes?
 Is the overall application resilient against single node failures or how can this be accomplished?

-6.1.1 Summary

 #### 6.2 Scaling Constraints of Languages

 6.2.1 Why PHP?

-One reason is LCoDC$SS

-The abbreviations which describes the network architectural properties of HTTP / REST stands for:
+One reason is LCoDC$SS, the abbreviations which describes the network architectural properties of HTTP / REST stands for:

-Layered (L)
+- Layered (L)

-Code on Demand (CoD)

-rendering does not happen on the server.
+- Code on Demand (CoD): rendering does not happen on the server

-Client-Server (CS)
+- Client-Server (CS)

-Cached ($)
+- Cached ($)

-Stateless (S)
+- Stateless (S)

-PHP

-handles stateless HTTP requests perfectly.
+PHP handles stateless HTTP requests perfectly.

 6.2.2 So, Why Not PHP?

-Besides HTTP browsers also speak other protocols like WebSocket.

-cycle but bi-directional permanent connections.
+Besides HTTP browsers also speak other protocols like WebSocket, bi-directional permanent connections.
 PHP is not built for this.

-PHP is not built for this.

 6.2.2.1 Node.js

 What I like to use Node.js for is quickly developing simple servers.

-6.2.2.2 Go

-6.2.2.3 Java

 6.2.3 Summary

 Choosing the language (virtual machine) is not just a matter of taste.

-developer experience,
+- developer experience,

-license costs
+- license costs

-different paradigms
+- different paradigms

 #### 6.3 How To Synchronize a Database With ElasticSearch?

-naiive approach of synchronizing both data storages.
-It boils down to: Store data in database Store data in search index
+The naive approach of synchronizing both data storages: store data in database, then store data in search index

-The problem with this approach is, as in any distributed system, that both the first and the second write will fail at some point.
+The problem with this approach is, as in any distributed system, that both the first and the second write will fail at some point and we end up with data inconsistency

-data inconsistency

 6.3.1 Transactions

 6.3.2 Changes Feed

-is a better way to implement this, often used in systems where you have one primary storage and any number of secondary storages.
+Is a better way to implement this, often used in systems where you have one primary storage and any number of secondary storages.

 In this scenario your primary storage defines the state of your system – it is